The Best THC Alternatives | Cannabinoid Substitutes Skip to content

 A bottle of Neurogan Indica CBD Gummies

-Terpene-based products are derived from terpenes, aromatic compounds in various plants, including cannabis.
+Terpene-based products, such as Sativa and Indica edibles, are derived from terpenes, aromatic compounds in various plants, including cannabis.

 These products focus on harnessing different terpenes' distinctive flavors and scents.
 Terpenes not only contribute to the aroma of cannabis but also have potential wellness properties.

 Terpene-based products can include essential oils, tinctures, and concentrates emphasizing specific terpene profiles.
-Many terpene-based products will have labels that suggest their potential effects on relaxation, mood enhancement, focus, and more.
+Many terpene-based edibles will have labels that suggest their potential effects on relaxation, mood enhancement, focus and energy, and more.

 Hemp-Derived THC Products